 Mr. Deadman, SK Berit, and Tammy G reviewed Tucker and Dale VS Evil.
 What did you think of this film?
 Continue reading ReVisiting Tucker and Dale VS Evil

+First, if you liked HUSH then that’s fine.
 I couldn’t get into the film.
 I tried.
 It was hyped as the great horror film.
 What I say was a freaking fantasy land comedy where a psychotic serial killer is soooo inept that he can’ take out a deaf woman.
-The victim he stalked is impaired, and he realizes this well-before he breaks into her home for the kill.
-How did he fail that badly?
-How did he fuck up such an easy target?
+The victim he stalked is impaired, and he realizes this well-before he breaks into her home … Continue reading HUSH overrated Garbage?

 Before I Wake, a PG-13 dream and nightmare horror, promises to deliver a chilling story about a child whose dreams and nightmares come to life.
 I wish this was rated R. With a PG-13, you already know it will be limited with disturbing imagery and the sense of threat will be tame.
 If you want a horror short that escapes the limited boundaries of PG-13 … Continue reading Before I Wake

 A group of friends break into the house of a wealthy blind man, thinking they’ll get away with the perfect heist.
 They’re wrong.
 Committing the perfect crime is only possible if you have what it takes to endure the nightmare of guilt, remorse, and the occasional haunting.
 In the spirit of Don’t Breathe, check out Book of Horrors – More Plastic Wrap a horror short where a … Continue reading Don’t Breathe and Related Horror Stories